polcak/jsrestrictor/website/content/pages/home.md

         <h4>How does it work?</h4>
       </header>
       <div>
-        <p>JavaScript Shield adds a
+        <p>Like a firewall that controls network connections, JShelter controls
-        safety layer that allows the user to choose if a certain action should be forbidden on a site, or if it should be allowed with restrictions, such as reducing the precision of geolocation to the city area.
-This layer can also aid as a countermeasure against attacks targeting the browser, operating system or hardware levels.</p>
+        the APIs provided by the browser, restricting the data that they gather and send out to websites.
+JShelter adds a safety layer that allows the user to choose if a certain action should be forbidden on a site, or if it should be allowed with restrictions, such as reducing the precision of geolocation to the city area.
+This layer can also aid as a countermeasure against attacks targeting the browser, operating system or hardware.</p>
       </div>
     </article>
     <article>
       <header>
-        <h4>How is it different from X, Y and Z?</h4>
+        <h4>How can I get started?</h4>
       </header>
       <div>
-        <p>Accessing cookies, performing fingerprinting to track users across
+        <p>First, install the extension using the button above or checking the various <a href="/install/">installation options</a>.</p>
-        multiple sites, revealing the local network address, or capturing the user's input before they submit a form are some examples of JavaScript's capabilities that can be used in harmful ways.</p>
+        <p>Afterwards, read about <a href="/configure/">how to configure</a> JShelter, the <a href="/permissions/">required permissions</a> and the different protection levels.</p>
       </div>
     </article>
     <article>